WA residents stationed outside the state: Vehicles & boats

 Washington as home of record

-If you’re a Washington resident temporarily stationed in another state for military duty, you may continue to license your vehicles in Washington State.
+If you're a WA resident temporarily stationed in another state for military duty, you may continue to license your vehicles in Washington State.
 Military personnel include:

 - Active-duty members of the United States armed forces: